http://www.fpnotebook.com/

 - Two symptoms or more from list above

-- Each symptom present at least one month
+- Each symptom present for a significant amount of time during a one month period

-- Symptoms present less than one month if treated
+- Symptoms may be less prominent during the month if treated

 - Impaired social or occupational function